 I mostly camped in my camper van on my East Coast road trip.
 Although, there aren’t too many free camping spots since there isn’t Bureau of Land Management (BLM) land on this side of the country.

-However, I did find the odd free park up, mostly in national forests, using the iOverlander app and the Free Campsites website.
+However, I did find the odd free park up, mostly in national forests, using vanlife apps like iOverlander and the Free Campsites website.
 There are also plenty of paid campsites at state parks and other campgrounds, along with the Hipcamp app.

 If you prefer hotels or staying in vacation rentals, this is easy to find along the coast.
 I always use booking.com to find the best deals.

-New York to Florida Road Trip Itinerary - The Best Places to Stop
+Road Trip from New York to Florida - The Best Places to Stop

 Now, let’s get to the fun part and check out the best places to stop on your New York to Florida road trip!